Fawad98/Fawad98/README.md

 - 👋 Hi, I’m @Fawad98
 - 👀 I’m interested in Data Science and Analytics
 - 🌱 I’m currently learning New technologies and tools used in Data Science
-- 💞️ I’m looking to collaborate on on Data Science projects
+- 💞️ I’m looking to collaborate on Data Science projects
 - 📫 How to reach me at fawadnadeem54@gmail.com
 - 😎 I'm attending Global Hack Weeks by MLH
 <!---